Alternative Fuel: Hydrogen 101

 95% of hydrogen today is produced through natural gas steam reformation – an advanced and mature process that leverages existing production plants and the natural gas pipeline.
 This is an important technology pathway for near-term hydrogen production.
 In the process, steam reacts with methane from natural gas to produce hydrogen.

 As demand for hydrogen increases there will be a demand for renewable hydrogen, made from biogas or other renewable sources, as pictured in the graphic below.
 This production process differs slightly, using electrolysis to split water into hydrogen and oxygen to create hydrogen fuel.
 Hydrogen produced in this manner can result in sub-zero greenhouse gas emissions (from a lifecycle perspective, unlike traditional natural gas thermal processing).
-Additionally, there are other hydrogen production methods under exploration.
+Additionally, there are other production methods under exploration.

-Once hydrogen is produced it can be dispensed through hydrogen fueling stations and used in fuel cell electric vehicles.
+Once hydrogen is produced it can be dispensed through fueling stations and used in fuel cell electric vehicles.
 Fuel cell electric vehicles, also known as FCEVs, produce electricity using a fuel cell powered by hydrogen, to power an electric motor and turn the wheels.

 Fuel cell electric vehicles are classified as zero emission vehicles (ZEVs) because they feature zero tailpipe emissions, leading to significant air quality improvement in areas where these vehicles are used.
 Further, if renewable sources are used to generate hydrogen, fleets could deliver stronger emission benefits, through upstream emission savings.
 Renewable hydrogen coupled with fuel cell vehicle technology could produce unrivaled lifecycle emission benefits, significantly improving a company’s scope 1 or scope 3 emission profile and overall environmental footprint.
 Further, fuel cell electric vehicles are extremely quiet, reducing noise pollution for the communities in which they operate.